 The Palmer River goldfield had several townships, Maytown being the administrative centre of the local Hann Shire (1879).
 The goldfield's port was Cooktown (incorporated as a municipality in 1876).
 Hann Shire and Daintree Shire (1879) were amalgamated to form Cook Shire in 1919.
 By then Hann Shire and Cooktown each had a population of about 1000 people, well below the twenty or more thousand of the goldrush days.
 Daintree Shire had even fewer, and the combination of all three (as Cook Shire) resulted in a little over 3000 in the 1921 census.
 Cooktown was united with Cook Shire in 1932.

 The population number would have been larger if Aborigines had been counted in censuses, and larger still if the depredations on their population by mining communities had been stopped.
 An influenza epidemic in 1922 worsened their plight.
 There is ample evidence of healthy pre-contact Aboriginal societies, best seen in the rock art and cave paintings in the Quinkan Reserve (immediately north of the Palmer River Valley) and east of Laura.
 It ranks as one of the world's best and largest collections of prehistoric art.
 There are several Aboriginal communities: Aurukun, Napranum (Weipa South), Mapoon and Bamaga (west coast); and Wujal Wujal (Bloomfield), Hopevale and Lockhart River in the east coast.
-The Indigenous population amounted to 27% of the total populations of Aurukun, Weipa and Cook Shire in 2006.
+At the 2011 census the Indigenous population amounted to 20% of the total populations of Cook Shire.

 Cook Shire's census populations were: